-Despite the multifaceted historical, political, and emotional barriers, when Winter Sonata was broadcasted in Japan, it immediately enjoyed explosive popularity among Japanese viewers, especially among middle-aged and older women, as numerous news media in Japan and Korea have reported (Hanaki et al., 2007).
-Its popularity with relatively older Japanese women is another intriguing fact because, when this audience group was growing up (post WW II), the animosity and hostility toward Koreans was at its peak.
-Currently, these women fall in love with Bae Yong-Joon (the main actor of Winter Sonata), learn Korean, and travel to Korea to visit sites where Winter Sonata was filmed.
-This Winter Sonata phenomena and the accompanying Hanryu wave suggest the possibility for Japanese perceptional change about Korean-Japanese history and their diplomatic relationship, and offers a new perspective on everything South Korean (Chung, 2005; Han et al., 2007; Hanaki et al., 2007; Wiseman, 2004).
+Despite the multiple historical, political and emotional barriers, when Winter Sonata was broadcast in Japan, its popularity among Japanese viewers was phenomenal, especially among middle-aged and older women, as numerous news media in Japan and Korea have reported (Hanaki et al., 2007).
+Its popularity with relatively older Japanese women is another intriguing fact because when this audience group was growing up (postwar), the animosity and hostility toward Koreans was at its peak.
+Now these women are falling in love with the drama's main actor, learning Korean and traveling to Korea to visit the sites where Winter Sonata was filmed.
+This Winter Sonata phenomenon and the accompanying Hanryu suggest a possible perceptual change in Japan toward Korean-Japanese history and diplomatic relations between the two countries, and offers a new perspective on everything South Korean (Han et al., 2007; Hanaki et al., 2007; Wiseman, 2004).

-Audience Engagement in Television Drama and Consequential Behavior How are audiences engaged in television drama?
+Audience Engagement with Television Drama and Consequent Behavior